-The online lottery for limited-enrollment courses will open in my.Harvard on Monday, August 24 at 5 p.m., and will remain so until Tuesday, September 1, when it will close at 1:30 p.m.
+The online lottery for limited-enrollment courses will open in my.Harvard on Friday, January 14 at 9 a.m., and will remain so until Friday, January 21, when it will close at 10:00 a.m.
 You will find the lottery preferences form in my.Harvard.
 While the lottery is open, you will be able to add or delete your name to preliminary course “lists” for these courses.
-The results of the lottery will be posted in my.Harvard later that afternoon.
+The results of the lottery will be posted in my.Harvard later that evening.
 Course videos can be viewed on the Courses page by clicking on a course's title, assuming the instructor has uploaded one.
-In addition, many instructors of limited-enrollment courses will have live presentations of their courses prior to the start of classes on September 2.
-Go here for information about these presentations.
+There will also be Zoom course information sessions held from Wednesday, January 12 through Friday, January 14.
+A link to the schedule will be send to student-announce prior to January 12.

 Enrollment Selection Process

-Results of the limited-enrollment lottery (closes at 1:30 p.m. on Tuesday, September 1) will be posted in my.Harvard during the late afternoon of September 1, and the lists will also be distributed to instructors.
-Because students may successfully lottery in to more courses than they wish to attend, it is imperative that you attend the first day for those classes you wish to enroll in; otherwise, your name will be crossed off at that time and a student from the wait-list will be offered your spot, assuming they are present.
+Results of the limited-enrollment lottery (closes at 10:00 a.m. on Friday, January 21) will be posted in my.Harvard during the early evening of January 21, and the lists will also be distributed to instructors.
+Because students may successfully lottery in to more courses than they wish to attend, it is imperative that you attend the first day for those classes you wish to enroll in; otherwise, your name will be crossed off at that time and a student from the wait list will be offered your spot, assuming they are present.
 Instructors should post a revised list after the first day of classes; if you decide not to enroll in a course after you attend the first class, please contact the faculty member.
+Some instructors may note that you must be continually present during their class meetings in order not to have your spot offered to the first student on the wait list.

-If you do not participate in this lottery process and your name does not appear on a wait-list, you will not be considered for a course.
+If you do not participate in this lottery process and your name does not appear on a wait list, you will not be considered for a course.
+If you make no selections in the lottery, you can still add yourself to the end of an existing wait list once the course selection period opens (January 22).